-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+"PRIVILEGED & CONFIDENTIAL" Distribution of the information contained herein is prohibited.
+Recently Issued Accounting Standards and Related Developments Not yet Adopted - In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The new credit impairment standard changes the impairment model for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans and other instruments, entities will be required to use a new forward-looking expected loss model that generally will result in the earlier recognition of allowances for credit losses.
 For available-for-sale debt securities with unrealized losses, entities will measure credit losses in a manner similar to what they do today, except that the losses will be recognized as allowances rather than as reductions in the amortized cost of the securities.
 To further assist with adoption and implementation of ASU 2016-13, the FASB issued the following ASUs:

-- ASU 2018-19 (Issued November 2018) Codification Improvements to Topic 326, Financial Instruments Credit Losses - ASU 2019-04 (Issued April 2019) Codification Improvements to Topic 326, Financial Instruments Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments - ASU 2019-05 (Issued May 2019) Financial Instruments Credit Losses (Topic 326): Targeted Transition Relief - ASU 2019-10 (Issued November 2019) Financial Instruments Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates - ASU 2019-11 (Issued November 2019) Codification Improvements to Topic 326, Financial Instruments Credit Losses
+- ASU 2018-19 (Issued November 2018) Codification Improvements to Topic 326, Financial Instruments Credit Losses - ASU 2019-04 (Issued April 2019) Codification Improvements to Topic 326, Financial Instruments Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments - ASU 2019-05 (Issued May 2019) Financial Instruments Credit Losses (Topic 326): Targeted Transition Relief - ASU 2019-10 (Issued November 2019) Financial Instruments Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates - ASU 2019-11 (Issued November 2019) Codification Improvements to Topic 326, Financial Instruments Credit Losses - ASU 2020-02 (Issued February 2020) Financial Instruments Credit Losses (Topic 326) and Leases (Topic 842): Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 119 and Update to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842) (SEC Update) - ASU 2020-03 (Issued March 2020) Codification Improvements to Financial Instruments

-ASU 2019-10 changed the effective date of ASU 2016-13 for public business entities that meet the definition of a Securities and Exchange Commission filer but that are eligible to be a smaller reporting company to fiscal years beginning after December 15, 2022.
+ASU 2019-10 changed the effective date of ASU 2016-13 for public business entities that meet the definition of a U.S. Securities and Exchange Commission ("SEC") filer but that are eligible to be a smaller reporting company to fiscal years beginning after December 15, 2022.
 MoneyGram is a smaller reporting company and, as such, will adopt the amendments in these standards in 2023.
 We are still evaluating these ASUs, but we do not believe the adoption will have a material impact on our consolidated financial statements.